-- IFC pursues a "portfolio approach" that guides project selection and design.
+IFC pursues a "portfolio approach" that guides project selection and design.
 The portfolio approach allows IFC to achieve its development objectives and maintain financial sustainability, recognizing possible trade-offs between these objectives across projects.
-The AIMM system is an integral tool for IFC to pursue the portfolio approach. - IFC manages its performance through a corporate scorecard which is cascaded into departmental scorecards and objectives for Vice Presidents, Directors, Managers, and staff.
-The scorecard includes targets for portfolio financial and impact performance, the latter measured by average AIMM scores.
-Departmental awards are linked to the achievement of scorecard targets.
-Corporate performance awards provide additional incentives for delivering high-impact transactions. - To further align IFC's investment processes with Principle 2, IFC will rate a representative sample of its portfolio using the AIMM system.
-By combining AIMM scores which measure impact with financial return data, IFC will be better positioned to utilize an asset allocation model, strengthening its capacity to pursue the portfolio approach.
+The AIMM system is an integral tool for IFC to pursue the portfolio approach.
+By combining AIMM scores - which measure impact - with financial return data, IFC is better positioned to build an asset allocation model, strengthening its capacity to pursue the portfolio approach.